 If you’d like to see what equipment I use for my photography and filmmaking, it’s listed here.

 What you’ll find here

-I publish original content here about 3-4 times per week.
+I publish original content on my website.
 Sometimes I publish links or collections of links to interesting articles.
-If there’s a lull in my posts, that means I’m either busy with projects or I’m traveling.
+If there’s a lull in my posts, it means I’m busy with other projects.

-My interests are varied, and my writing reflects that.
-I like photography, filmmaking, exercise, old movies, old cars, old architecture, old cartoons, old and new music, new information, new computers and new technology, especially new cameras.
+My interests are varied and my writing reflects that.
+I like photography, filmmaking, exercise, old movies, vintage watches, vintage cars, old architecture, old cartoons, old and new music, new information, new computers and new technology, especially new cameras.